cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/monitor.rst

    * - HTTP Method
      - ``GET /v3/system/services/metrics/instances``
    * - Description
      - Determine the number of instances being used for the metrics HTTP service
    * -
      -
    * - HTTP Method
      - ``PUT /v3/system/services/metrics/instances``
        ``instances``

+       .. highlight:: json

        with the arguments as a JSON string in the body::

           { "instances" : 2 }

+       .. highlight:: console

    * - Description
      - Sets the number of instances of the metrics HTTP service to 2